International Fonts for many languages

 - redraw with master font

-Convert texts and code-page fonts for old 8-bit compiler support
+Convert texts and fonts between Unicode and classic 8-bit code-page encoding for old 8-bit compiler support

 IconEdit is a 16-bit Unicode based font editor and all input, editing, and output is normally Unicode.